drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ## Overview

-In this lab, you will define schemas in BigQuery, create partitioned and cluster tables, and query nested and repeated fields.
+In this lab, you define schemas in BigQuery, create partitioned and cluster tables, and query nested and repeated fields.

 ## Objectives

 In this lab, you learn how to:
 * Define schemas in BigQuery
-* Create partitioned and clustered Tables
+* Create partitioned and clustered tables
-* Query nested and repeated Fields
+* Query nested and repeated fields

 ## Setup and Requirements